EmilieMauduit/PALANTIR/README.md

 - ### Output path :
 The user can specify the path to the folder where the outputs should be saved.
-The pipeline will create a new folder within the given one, with a name of the format `2025-06-25T18h59`, that will correspond to the date and time at which the pipeline started to run.
+The pipeline will create a new folder within the given one, with a name of the format `YYYY-MM-DDThhhmm`, that will correspond to the date and time at which the pipeline started to run.
 ```bash
 setting;value
 .